oliverjam/site-redesign/src/pages/2016-11-16-ken-burns-hero-image/index.md

 </div>
 ```

-The `js-hero` ID will be used to target the container later.
-The `js-animating` class will be used to apply the CSS animations.
+The `js-hero` <abbr title="identifier">ID</abbr> will be used to target the container later.
+The `js-animating` class will be used to apply the <abbr>CSS</abbr> animations.
 The first image starts with this class applied to ensure it animates as soon as it loads, without waiting for the javascript to download and execute.
-This also provides a graceful degradation for users without javascript — they still see a single image animate.
+This also provides a graceful degradation for users without JavaScript — they still see a single image animate.

 ### CSS